guillaumeblanc/ozz-animation/_documentation/animation_runtime.md

 Iframes are created by `AnimationBuilder` utility.
 The user can decide interval in seconds between iframes, depending on how the animation is intended to be used.

-`ozz::animation::TrackSamplingJob` is responsible for deciding when an iframe shall be used at runtime (rather than sequentially reading forward or backward).
-The strategy is to seek to an iframe if seek (delta time) is bigger than half the interval between iframes.
+`ozz::animation::SamplingJob` is responsible for deciding when an iframe shall be used at runtime (rather than sequentially reading forward or backward).
+The strategy is to seek to an iframe if delta time is bigger than half the interval between iframes.

-> Default interval is 10s by importer tools.
+> Default interval is set to 10s for importer tools.
 Long animations will have an iframe every 10s.
-Smaller ones (than 10s) will only have a iframe at the end, allowing to efficiently start an animation from the end, which is useful when reading backward.
+Smaller ones (less than 10s) will only have a iframe at the end, allowing to efficiently start playing an animation from the end, which is useful when reading backward.

 `ozz::animation::*Track`
 ---------------------------